 - Arrange for yearly bonding as described in the Operating Guidelines, Section 6.3 (Finance and Budget Policy, Insurance/Bonding)

 - Records will be made available to the succeeding Treasurer at the conclusion of the winter board meeting and will be transferred to the succeeding Treasurer when no longer needed for audit purposes by the outgoing Treasurer.

 - Collaborate with Membership Chair to maintain up-to-date records concerning membership status;

-- Develop registration procedures and coordinate with Conference Registration Subcommittee Chair regarding receipt of moneys;
+- Develop registration procedures and coordinate with Conference Registration Subcommittee Chair regarding receipt of money;

 - Co-Chair the Finance Committee;

-- Prepare and submit quarterly reports to Finance Committee and Board including a narrative of activities, regional account balances, state account balances, status of audit, and copies of account statements;
+- Prepare and submit quarterly reports to Finance Committee and Board including a narrative of activities, regional account balances, state account balances, the status of the audit, and copies of account statements;

 - Prepare and submit an Annual Report to membership;